Insight - Pfizer confronts surge of lawsuits over Lipitor

 In 2011 AstraZeneca said it would pay $647 million to resolve most of the 28,000 lawsuits it faced alleging its antipsychotic Seroquel caused diabetes and other injuries.

-Pfizer has not indicated that it has set aside any money specifically to cover potential future Lipitor judgments, according to its most recent quarterly filing with the U.S. Securities and Exchange Commission.
+Pfizer has not indicated that it has set aside any money specifically to cover potential future Lipitor judgements, according to its most recent quarterly filing with the U.S. Securities and Exchange Commission.

 Michael Green, an expert in mass torts at the Wake Forest University School of Law, said he did not expect Pfizer to settle at this stage, especially given the major obstacle plaintiffs still face.